Dr Michael Plant

-Samuel works closely with Joel to research the cost-effectiveness of different interventions in terms of subjective wellbeing.
+Samuel researches the cost-effectiveness of different interventions in terms of subjective wellbeing.
 His research interests include the strengths and flaws of different research methodologies, causality, and decision-making.
 Samuel has a Masters in Cognitive and Decision Sciences from University College London, gaining a distinction.

 Dr Samantha Bernecker

 Sam is a Research Scientist at BetterUp.
 She earned her PhD in Clinical Psychology from the University of Massachusetts Amherst and completed a postdoctoral fellowship at Harvard University.
 Before joining BetterUp, she was a Clinical Research Scientist at Happify Health and a management consultant at Boston Consulting Group.

 Julian is a behavioural development economist with a particular focus on health and welfare analysis.
 He is currently Professor of Economics at the University of Exeter and works with the World Bank and multiple governments around the world.

 Karolina is the co-founder and Director of Programs at Charity Entrepreneurship.
 She also serves as a fund manager for the Effective Altruism Animal Welfare Fund and a board member and advisor for various effective altruism non-profits.

 Prof Peter Singer

 Peter is the Ira W. DeCamp Professor of Bioethics at Princeton University.
 He works on practical ethics, and is best known for the book Animal Liberation and his writings about global poverty.